ddaaggeett/ddaaggeett/src/blog/work.md

 I've been wondering what it is.
 Am I threatening in some way?
 Should I seek approval for how I'm occupied?
 Is there a certain amount of money I should be making for myself?
 Which product?
 Which boss?
 How far should I commute?
 How fast should I be making this money?
 Should I financially support my wife instead?
 Which childcare service should I outsource to?
 How much social fun time am I allowed?

 It routinely seems that what I do is threatening to those who willingly opt out from handling particular tasks we recognize as necessary for a developing family.
 Either that or something along the lines of the idea I'm not a real man, whatever that means.
-Big brain thinkings right there - good input.
+Big brain thinkings right there.

-I do not claim those who don't routinely perform these homemaking tasks are creating a lesser functioning home, but I am leaving open the idea that perhaps there are more effective ways to establish structure not only for children, but for a spouse who benefits from greater focus on work outside the home.
-Not to mention, as I've eluded to, I also benefit from the ability to focus on things that interest me, things I can learn about, that I can turn into some form of operation or income generation.
+I do not claim those who don't routinely perform these homemaking tasks are doing anything wrong, but I am leaving open the idea that perhaps there are alternative ways to establish structure not only for children, but for a spouse who benefits from greater focus on work outside the home.
+Not to mention, as I've eluded to, I also benefit from the ability to focus on things that interest me, things I can learn about, that I can turn into some form of operation or income.
 ___

 [<span>&#8678;</span> go](../projects/index.md)